ryanpeelman/challenge-351-ryanpeelman/README.md

 ## Challenge expectations:

-We expect the following to be part of your submission:
+We expect you to provide an HTTP server, following REST ( or whatever you think suits the best), we also expect the following to be part of your submission:

  - Risk mitigation through proper testing.
  - Proper documentation for your endpoint